Segs/Segs/Projects/CoX/docs/README.md

 ------
 - About SEGS
 - Requirements and Notes
-- Installation
-- Setup Database
-- Configuration
+- Install & Configure SEGS using SEGSAdmin tool
+- Install & Configure the CoX Client
 - Start the Server and Play
-- More information
+- Help and More information
 - FAQs